-We provide a safe and stimulating, multi-sensory learning environment to enable children to develop their skills and knowledge in all areas.
-We value play and learning opportunities initiated by the children, which enable us to build on what the children, know and can do.
-The children participate in activities that allow them to play and explore, to be active learners, to be creative and to think critically.
+We provide a safe and stimulating, multi-sensory learning environment to enable children to develop their skills and knowledge in all areas of development.
+We value play and learning opportunities initiated by the children, allowing them to play and explore, to be active learners, to be creative and to think critically.

 Snack and lunch times

-The learning environment in the Nursery setting reflects the need for physical space in children of this age.
-It is arranged to meet the needs of individuals, groups and the curriculum.
-Resources are of good quality and quantity.
-Additional resources are provided for pupils to choose resources independently and to engage in extended periods of play.
-They also can choose whether they would like to play inside or outside as we run free flow child-initiated sessions.
-The ‘Wild Wood’ and social farm area further enhances the outdoor learning opportunities, encompassing all areas of the curriculum.
+The learning environment in our Nursery setting reflects the need for physical space in children of this age.
+Free flow child-initiated sessions allow the children to decide if they want to play inside or out.
+Our ‘Wild Wood’ and social farm area further enhances the outdoor learning opportunities, encompassing all areas of the curriculum.

-We consider that play is the means through which children make sense of the world, exploring and developing their learning experiences.
 We believe that young children do not distinguish between ‘work’ and ‘play’ and that play provides opportunities for children to think creatively, practise ideas, communicate with others and understand the need for rules.
-Storytelling, drama and music, creative activities and independent learning are areas we particularly value.

-Children are actively encouraged to talk about their activities and learning and to listen to each other as well as staff.
+Children are actively encouraged to talk about their activities and interests.
 We ensure that our language models good, clear sentence structures and includes interesting and topic related vocabulary to enrich the children’s language opportunities.
-We provide opportunities for discussions on a one-to-one, small group of larger group level to promote confidence and the conventions of conversations.
 We use Makaton sign language throughout our sessions to support all children that need additional methods of communication.

-This occurs naturally across the year and underpins the teaching and learning that takes place in the Early Years Setting.
-The interaction and intervention by staff are tailored to the needs of the children in the setting, whether that is individually or as a whole group, dependent on the activity or interaction.
-Early Years staff consider that the physical and emotional needs of children need addressing if they are to learn effectively.
-Staff believe that learning is maximised in a low stress, but appropriately challenging environment.
-The aim is to develop children’s emotional literacy and self-esteem by exploring emotions through stories, role-play and games.
-In the Early Years, fostering positive partnerships with parents is particularly important in order to achieve these aims.
-We have an open door policy and value the experiences that our families have together.
+We consider that the physical and emotional needs of children need supporting if they are to learn effectively.
+The aim is to develop children’s emotional literacy and self-esteem by exploring emotions through stories, role-play, and games.
+We believe that fostering positive partnerships with parents/carers is particularly important to achieve these aims.
+We have an open-door policy and value the experiences that our families have together.

-There are opportunities for the children to develop both their gross and fine motor skills during every session.
-They love climbing on the climbing frame and riding the trikes and coupe cars and mark-making, threading and scissor skill activities.
+Opportunities for climbing and riding the trikes and coupe cars along with other fun activities such as mark-making, threading and scissor skill activities, help develop both fine motor and gross motor skills.
 Children are encouraged to manage their own personal hygiene and safety with the level of support appropriate to their age and needs.
-Children are encouraged to be independent with their self-help skills e.g., doing up their coat, pouring their milk and washing their hands.

 Literacy (Reading and Writing)

 A wide range of stories, rhymes, songs and poems are used to engage children with language and print.
-Rhyme, rhythm and joining in with repeated refrains are key focuses and the children learn how to handle books carefully and use them to find information.
+The children learn how to handle books carefully and use them to find information.
 We enjoy listening to the children retell a familiar story in their own words.
-Within the Nursery year, or when children are ready, the children move onto hearing, saying and recognising letters and using them in words.

-Children have opportunities to explore maths through Continuous Provision and through Adult Led activities.
-Following the guidance of Development matters children will learn the foundation of number.
-The emphasis is on children being able to say the number names, making comparisons between quantities, counting objects accurately, beginning to match numerals to groups of objects and showing an interest in recording numbers.
-Children are encouraged to explore shapes and use positional language as they play.
-A lot of learning is achieved through construction activities where the children are encouraged to talk about what shapes they have used and the reasons for their choices.
-We love playing ‘woolly worms’ in the woods and finding out which is the longest and measuring each other with brick towers or spotting familiar numbers around the setting.
+Children have opportunities to explore maths through continuous provision and through adult led activities.
+Following the guidance of Development Matters children learn the foundation of number.
+A lot of learning is achieved through construction activities where the children are encouraged to talk about shapes they have used and the reasons for their choices.

 Interested in joining our Nursery?

-Children are welcome to attend on a part-time or full-time basis (2-4 year olds)
+Children are welcome to attend Nursery on a part-time or full-time basis (2-4 year olds):

 15 hours across 2.5 days